Calendar - Shelburne News

 Monet Mamas

-Sept.
-8: 3-6 p.m. opening reception for “Here We Go Again Yah!
-Yah!” on view through Sept.
-30. The Monet Mamas are five artist friends: Gerri Bloomberg, Pat Burgmeier, Judy Kelly, Mary Lou Marcussen and Ellie Morency, who have studied painting in various media and have exhibited as a group and individually.
+• Through Sept.
+30: “Here We Go Again Yah!
+Yah!” by the Monet Mamas, five artist friends – Gerri Bloomberg, Pat Burgmeier, Judy Kelly, Mary Lou Marcussen and Ellie Morency – who have studied painting in various media and have exhibited as a group and individually.
 22 Barber Farm Road; emilegruppegallery.com.

 MIDDLEBURY